 Drum roll......Red wine can help fight obesity!!
 Really?!
 Who says Christmas doesn’t come early?!
 Well, research at Purdue University which is a major research University in the USA has found that a compound found in grapes called Piceatannol can actually block the ability of immature fat cells to grow.
 Hurrah!

 HOWEVER: all of the above health benefits are only benefits if you drink red wine now and again.
 It has to be remembered that alcohol is a neurotoxin which can impact the brain and the liver.
 Indeed, Andrew Langford CMO of the British Liver Trust, has pointed out that the majority of people who die of liver disease drink little and often!
 These are the people who have 1 or 2 drinks a night which according to some guidelines is ‘ok’.
 BUT, it is known that the liver needs time to rest and recover so perhaps 1 or 2 drinks twice a week is more like it to support your liver and maintain liver health.
-That said, a study at the University of Florida college of Medicine has suggested that the polyphenols in red wine actually protect the liver from alcoholic fatty liver disease.
-So....you decide!

 A true allergy to wine, which would involve an immediate response, is rare.
 But many are intolerant, which could be related in particular to the presence of Histamine or Sulphites.
 Histamine is present in many alcoholic drinks, especially red wine and can lead to headaches, flushing and can trigger asthma.
-It is thought that some people are unable to breakdown and eliminate histamine.
+It is also known that some people to breakdown and eliminate histamine.
 Sulphites are common in wines and home brewed beers.
 They can lead to wheezing in 1 in 10 asthmatics and others have reported problems with them and can experience symptoms similar to hayfever.
 The shelves in our supermarkets are filled with mass produced cheap poor quality wines and the poorer the quality the higher the amount of sulphites and other chemicals.
 There are a number of specific sulphite free wines for example the Sainsbury’s Organic range http://wine90.com/organic/sainsburys-so-organic-wine-range

 So, the long and the short of it is, there are benefits to wine as long as we don’t drink too much, too often and you make a conscious decision to choose quality wines minus all the unnecessary chemicals that certainly DO NOT benefit our bodies!